Food Safety Incidents

 Food Safety Alert: Detection of Avian Influenza Virus in Domestic Upland Game Birds

-The World Organisation for Animal Health (OIE) has reported a significant food safety incident involving the detection of the Avian Influenza Virus in domestic upland game birds originating from Italy.
-This incident falls under the category of bio-contaminants, which poses a serious risk to public health and food safety.
+On November 6, 2025, the World Organisation for Animal Health (OIE) reported the detection of the Avian Influenza Virus in domestic upland game birds within the United States of America.
+This incident falls under the category of food safety due to the potential risks associated with bio-contaminants in food products.

 • Incident: Avian Influenza Virus has been detected in Domestic Upland Game Birds.